electron/electron/docs/api/desktop-capturer.md

 * `types` Array - An array of String that enums the types of desktop sources.
   * `screen` String - Screen
   * `window` String - Individual window
-* `thumnailSize` Object (optional) - The suggested size that thumbnail should be scaled.
+* `thumbnailSize` Object (optional) - The suggested size that thumbnail should be scaled.
   * `width` Integer - The width of thumbnail.
 By default, it is 150px.
   * `height` Integer - The height of thumbnail.
 By default, it is 150px.